[N.B.: SIGPLAN rules are highlighted like this to distinguish them from general recommendations and discussion.]

 You may be an experienced conference organizer, in which case much of the advice on this page may already be familiar to you.
-Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page, paying particular attention to the following:
+Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page as well as the following ones:

-Select potential Programme Chair(s) and send their names to SIGPLAN Chair and Vice-Chair for approval.
-Get approval before asking the person to serve (18 months prior to the event).
-Make sure the Programme Chair reviews SIGPLAN’s conference submission review policy and diversity policy.
+Select potential Program Chair(s) and send their names to the SIGPLAN Vice-Chair for approval.
+Do this before asking the person to serve, at least 18 months prior to the event.
+Make sure the Program Chair reviews SIGPLAN’s conference submission review policy and diversity policy and point them to the web page describing program-chair responsibilities.

-Select three potential sites for the conference and send them to the ACM representative and the SIGPLAN Vice-Chair.
-If the event is part of a series, then the date of the conference has probably been established by the time you agreed to serve as chair (two years prior to the meeting).
-Please be careful about what information you provide directly to the hotels, so as not to reduce ACM’s negotiating leverage.
+Select three potential sites for the conference and send them to the ACM Program Coordinator for SIGPLAN and to the SIGPLAN Vice-Chair.
+When selecting the location for a SIGPLAN conference or event, organizers should be sensitive to the needs, concerns, and safety of all community members.
+If the event is part of a series, then the date of the conference may have been established by the time you agreed to serve as chair (two years prior to the meeting).
+ACM must handle all negotiations with the venue.
+Please be careful about what information you provide directly to venues so as not to reduce ACM’s negotiating leverage.

-The Programme Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair may not submit papers to the conference, and the SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
 The conference steering committee should be consulted for any changes to the accepted way of organizing and running the conference.
-The SIGPLAN Executive Committee serves as the steering committee for those conferences without steering committees of their own.
+The SIGPLAN Executive Committee serves as the steering committee for conferences without steering committees of their own.

 Consider seeking NSF funding to support student participation too.
 If you do so, do it well in advance, and consider specifying ACM as the recipient of the funds, so that they can handle disbursement.